 What about those great mortality results?

-All this statistical mumble-jumble aside, there is, however, something very compelling in those Kaplan-Meier survival curves, especially when looking at the mortality difference between groups at the end of the treatment period (96 hours) which is roughly 23% in the placebo group and 4% in the vitamin C group.
+All this statistical mumble-jumble aside, there is, however, something very compelling in those mortality curves, especially when looking at the mortality difference between groups at the end of the treatment period (96 hours) which is roughly 23% in the placebo group and 4% in the vitamin C group.
 These are pretty strong numbers that are hard to entirely ignore.
 It has been suggested, again very convincingly by Josh Farkas in his CITRIS-ALI blog, that the high rate of early mortality in the placebo group may be the very reason the study failed to meet its SOFA primary endpoint: dead patients do not have SOFA scores.